MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 ## Considerations and limitations

-The following are limitations for the initial preview:
+Here are limitations for the initial preview:

 - The integration is available in Excel Insiders Builds.
-- The Excel Data Types Gallery includes featured tables for users with the appropriate license in Desktop and Web.
-Web support may not be available at the launch of the preview but will be added.
+- The Excel Data Types Gallery includes featured tables for users with the appropriate license in Power BI Desktop and the Power BI service.
+Support for the Power BI service may not be available at the launch of the preview but will be added.
 - Featured tables in Power BI datasets that use the following capabilities aren't shown in Excel:

     - Row-level security datasets.